nikhil-chigali/AI-dump/Math/Algebra.md

 > [!note]
 ![[Pasted image 20230411164322.png]]
 > A nonlinear map $f: \mathbb{R}^2 \mapsto \mathbb{R}^2$ sends a small square (left, in red) to a distorted parallelogram (right, in red).
-The Jacobian at a point gives the best linear approximation of the distorted parallelogram near that point (right, in translucent white), and the **Jacobian determinant** gives the ratio of the area of the approximating parallelogram to that of the original square. #math
+The Jacobian at a point gives the best linear approximation of the distorted parallelogram near that point (right, in translucent white), and the **Jacobian determinant** gives the ratio of the area of the approximating parallelogram to that of the original square.